We all know nothing lasts forever.

-Hate to break it to you, but your vinyl siding isn’t going to last forever.
 It sucks, we know.
-But, with some light maintenance and minor repairs, you can at least keep your vinyl siding protecting your home for many years to come.
+But, with some light maintenance and minor repairs, you can at least keep your vinyl siding in top condition.

-Signs That Your Siding Needs to Be Fixed
+Signs That Your Vinyl Siding Needs to Be Fixed

 - You notice chips, dents, or cracks.
 Even the smallest hole in your siding can welcome insects like termites and ants and water seepage.

-- Loose siding causing gaps which can lead to water leaking in and mold growth.
+- Loose siding causes gaps which can lead to water leaking in and mold growth.

 - If the wood underneath is rotting, that will require a more extensive repair.